 - A Sale of assets is often done in a proposal to liquidate an asset where you need more time or to prevent collection activities from reducing the value on an asset (forced sale) or as an incentive for creditors to accept the proposal.

-In Conclusion: The calculation of how much a consumer proposal will cost is very much unique to each individual.
+In Conclusion: The calculation of how much a Consumer Proposal will cost is very much unique to each individual.
 When you meet with a trustee, he or she will sit down with you and review your financial situation in detail.
 Most trustees offer this initial consultation at no charge.
-Meeting with a trustee does not just give you the opportunity to find out the terms of a consumer proposal , he or she will review all available options with you.
+Meeting with a trustee gives you the opportunity to find out the terms of a Consumer Proposal, to see examples of credit proposals and payment terms examples.
+You can also find out the pros and cons of a Consumer Proposal.
+Most importantly, together you will be able to review all available options and decide which course is best for you.